erezgeva/libptpmgmt/README.md

 In addition, we support using the Unix network and communicate with LinuxPTP ptp4l.

 We support also parsing incoming signalling messages.

+Usrs can use Linux VLAN with all sockets.

 # <u>libptpmgmt Library</u>
 The library is written in C++ using a data-oriented model.